crumeike/PtychoBench/README.md

 ### Dataset Access

-The PtychoBench dataset is available upon request but subject to institutional approval.

 **To request access:**
-- Email: yjiang@anl.gov
+- Email: yjiang@anl.gov with access request.
-- Include: Your name, institution, and intended use case
-- Data will be provided under a data use agreement

-Once approved, place the dataset in the `data/ptychobench/` directory.
+- See the Data Access.md for full details

 ### Running Experiments